 Although paint can be applied to ceramic tile in any room of the house, it doesn’t hold up equally well under all conditions.
 Prolonged exposure to moisture, for example, will cause paint to peel away from the tile over time.
-For long-lasting results, only paint tiles in the drier areas of your house, such as the laundry room, mudroom, or kitchen.
+For long-lasting results, only paint tiles in the drier areas of your house.
 If you do opt to paint tile floors in high-moisture spaces, such as the bathroom, opt for a section of the floor far from the mildew-prone splash zone of the shower or bathtub and/or choose a paint labeled as specially made for bathrooms.

 The key to achieving a pristine paint finish is starting with a canvas of smooth, undamaged tile.
 Sand and vacuum the tile you want to paint, then get rid of dirt, grime, and mold by scrubbing the tile and grout lines with a homemade solution of equal parts bleach and warm water.
 Alternatively, you could clean the tile with a commercial cleaner that removes mold.
 Then, donning protective gear and maintaining proper ventilation in the room, repair any visible chips or cracks in the tile with caulk or a two-part epoxy.

 Once the floor is prepped, protect nearby baseboards from paint splatter by applying painter’s tape where the baseboards meet the tile floor.
 If you don’t want to paint the grout lines, cover them with acrylic masking tape.

 When painting a tile floor, the following three types of paint work best:

 - Chalk paint can be applied without primer to lend a shabby-chic solid color to the tile, and it can also serve as a base coat for a patterned finish.
 If using chalk paint as a base coat, choose a shade that will visually contrast with the color of the pattern you intend to overlay.